sergeod9/react-responsive-menu/README.md

 # Responsive Menu for React

-This is a responsive menu for React applications, with the capability to include dropdown menus
+This is a responsive menu for React applications, with the capability to include dropdown menus, the repo includes and example of using React Router 'react-router-dom' library to showcase the menu's functionality

 ## Description